The competition

 Criterion 1

-The producers have made a clear commitment to reducing the environmental impact of their film productions beyond the production submitted for consideration.
+The producers make a clear commitment to reducing the environmental impact of their film productions beyond the production submitted for consideration.

 Criterion 2